developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Voice Output

-Mapping voice output to a field causes data in that field to be spoken aloud by the device.
+**Mapping voice output to a field** causes data in that field to be spoken aloud by the device.

 #### Supported Parameters:

 **Voice text -** words input into this field are spoken to the device user when the field receives focus.
-For example, "This field speaks the result of scanning data."
+For example, if a field were mapped to the scanner for input and to voice output, this prompt might read "This field speaks aloud any data acquired by the scanner."

 **Pitch -** sets the pitch for text-to-speech output in a scalar range with a starting (default) value of 1.0 (normal pitch).
 Greater values increase the pitch of the synthesized voice, lesser values decrease it. **Float values only**.